Study permits are not required for citizens of EU/EEA countries, instead they should complete a registration process after arrival in Norway.

 What do I need to submit with the application?

-This is a brief overview of the documents you will need to submit with your application:
+This is a brief overview of the documents from Norway you will need to submit with your application:

-- funds must normally be in a Norwegian bank account or the university bank account
+- funds in a Norwegian bank account or the university bank account

-- a Norwegian employment can also be used to document finacing
+- a Norwegian employment contract can also be used to document financing

-- home government support may also be accepted in some cases
+- (alternative to the above: home government support may also be accepted in some cases)

 Processing times vary